 The alcohol goes through the placenta and into the infant’s bloodstream.
-This can trigger numerous congenital malformation, from physical irregularities to brain damage.
+This can trigger numerous congenital malformation.
+For instance, physical irregularities and even brain damage.
 These consequences will go on to affect the child after they are born and as they develop.

-There is no particular quantity that has been identified to trigger fetal alcohol syndrome, which is the reason that the best response to whether you can consume while pregnant is that it should be stayed clear of, if at all feasible.
+There is no particular quantity that has been identified to trigger fetal alcohol syndrome.
+This is the reason that there seems so little flexibility around this subject.

 Fetal alcohol syndrome

-That being stated, there are a few doctors who might tell you on that the irregular glass of red or white wine will not likely hurt your child too much.
+A few doctors might tell you that the irregular glass of red or white wine will not likely hurt your child too much.
 This is because of the restricted quantity of alcohol you would be introducing into your system.

-Nobody is going to force to you stay sober, whether you drink wine during pregnancy or not will always be your decision.
+Nobody is going to force to you stay sober.
+Whether you drink wine during pregnancy or not will always be your decision.
 Bear in mind no quantity of drinking has been judged risk-free in maternity.
 This is not a question of what are the benefits, there are no benefits at all.

 The very best outcome you can hope for is it doesn’t do any damage.